Skip to main content

 Device does not appear

-- Check that the Art-Net node sits on the same subnet as the host running Studio.
+4. Check that the Art-Net node sits on the same subnet as the interface Studio polls it from.
 Many nodes drop RDM packets that cross subnet boundaries even when DMX still routes.

-- Click Rescan all, or open Outputs in the toolbar and rescan the single output, to force the node to re-run binary-tree discovery.
+5. Click Rescan all, or open Outputs in the toolbar and rescan the single output, to force the node to re-run discovery.

 Edit appears to do nothing